Stéphanie Lavigne, new President of the CGE’s Accreditation Comission

-Stéphanie Lavigne, general director of TBS Business School, has been appointed President of the Accreditation Committee of the Conférence des Grandes Écoles (CGE), a key player in the higher education and research landscape.
+Stéphanie Lavigne, general director of TBS Education, has been appointed President of the Accreditation Committee of the Conférence des Grandes Écoles (CGE), a key player in the higher education and research landscape.

 This appointment represents an opportunity for TBS; it lies at the heart of this institution, being the first time that a business school chairs the CGE committee.
 Lavigne will be part of its most important accreditation commission, formed by 32 experts, in charge of granting to the training courses offered by its member schools one of the four quality labels: Specialized Master, MSc, BADGE or CQC, as well as the 4 digital labels.